In general, nuclear fission

 per 235U fission

-In order to calculate the power of a reactor, it is necessary to be able precisely identify the individual components of this energy.
+To calculate the power of a reactor, it is necessary to identify the individual components of this energy precisely.
 At first, it is important to distinguish between the total energy released and the energy that can be recovered in a reactor.

-In order to understand this issue, we have to first investigate a typical fission reaction such as the one listed below.
+To understand this issue, we must first investigate a typical fission reaction such as the one listed below.

 Energy Release per Component